rjuzaszek/LetsBuildTest/README.md

 Robert Juzaszek

 ## Disclaimer
-Dynamyic programming approach is a trial and doesn't give good results also it takes a lot of time to execute as it's complexity is much bigger then greedy one, so it's just a feature to showcase possible app construction here, please don't take it into consideration when checking results :)
+Dynnamic programming approach is a trial and doesn't give good results also it takes a lot of time to execute as it's complexity is much bigger then greedy one, so it's just a feature to showcase possible app construction here, please don't take it into consideration when checking results :)